April 20, 2026

 Your Rights Are Worth Protecting - Call Frontier Law Center

-Standing up to your employer takes courage.
-California law exists so that courage does not cost you your livelihood.
-If you believe you were fired for suing your employer, pushed out, or demoted for exercising your legal rights, we want to hear what happened.
+Standing up to your employer takes real courage, and California law exists so that courage does not cost you your livelihood.
+If you believe you were fired for suing your employer, pushed out after a complaint, or punished for exercising your legal rights, Frontier Law Center wants to hear what happened.

 Get a free case evaluation from Frontier Law Center.